wp-plugins/dynamic-registration-links/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0.0

-Automatically changes your WordPress site content links for unregistered users by dynamically changing the link target using a class="authenticatelink".
+Automatically changes your WordPress site content links for unregistered users by dynamically changing the link target.

 == Description ==